 - Cherry tomatoes

-- Fresh basil: optional, but we highly recommend it!
-It’s especially easy in summer if you have a basil plant
+- Fresh basil: we highly recommend it!
+It’s especially easy in summer if you have a basil plant.

 - Parmesan cheese

 - Homemade vinaigrette (or purchased dressing)